Aleutian World War II National Historic Area: History and culture of the Aleut people

 The Unangan or Aleut people (as they came to be called) were once quite plentiful in their native corner of Alaska.
 But within 45 years after Russian contact, their number plummeted to a mere few thousand—the population had become decimated by warfare, epidemics, starvation and the exploitation of Russian fur traders.
 The Russian monarchy attempted to enforce fair treatment, but it was not until the arrival of the Russian Orthodox Church in the 1800s (decade) that the Aleuts' rights were argued in Russian courts.

 The Russian Orthodox Church did much to alleviate the ills of colonization.
 Churches became the most prominent village structure and the focus of community life.
 Aleuts served as lay readers.
 They formed choirs, practicing the Orthodox liturgy in their own Aleut tongue.
 The Church became a sanctuary, its icons representing a spiritual dimension transcending the often harsh realities of life.
 The Russian Orthodox faith remains a dominant force in modern Aleut culture.
-The present day Church of the Holy Ascension of Christ, built in 1895, is a National Historic Landmark.
+The present day Church of the Holy Ascension, built in 1895, is a National Historic Landmark.
 In 1996, the World Monuments Watch—a highly selective listing that includes India's Taj Mahal—designated the church's 250 religious icons one of the world's 100 most endangered sites.

 After the purchase of Alaska by the United States in 1867, the Aleut found themselves classified as "Indians" and made wards of the government.
 Some Aleut worked fox and sheep farms for wages, others became construction workers or longshoremen, but almost all still looked to the sea for sustenance.
 The Aleuts' hardships lasted for over two centuries, culminating finally in the forced evacuation from their homeland during World War II.
 This was when the unique geography of the Aleutian Islands—the link between east and west—again played a pivotal role in the area's history.